Barkerprooks/aoc2024/README.md

 You can also use the script `run-day.sh` to run a specific day on UNIX machines.

-*NOTE: as of now this has only been tested in Arch Linux*

 ```
 # mark the script as executable